 Squatting Chinese Style

 But you may notice that I left something out of the above which was squats and this is what I want to focus on next.
 For some reason, the usual hardon for Bulgarian training is applied mostly to squats or more generally to the powerlifts.
-As I mentioned, American Olympic lifters basically gave up on it years ago since it never works for them.
+As I mentioned, American Olympic lifters basically gave up on that type of training years ago since it never works for them at least not in its original form.
 As I stated above but bears repeating, they learned the hard way what others can’t seem to.

 And the Chinese produce monster squatters.

-Because just as so many great lifters over the decades got enormously strong with moderate frequencies, the Chinese build their squat strength off of a fairly moderate frequency although the volumes may be high.
-Yes, fine, the legs are being trained by the Olympic lifts to some degree.
+Because just as so many great lifters over the decades got enormously strong with moderate frequencies, the Chinese build their squat strength off of a fairly moderate frequency although the volumes may be high on those training days.

 The point is that heavy squats are done by the dominant Olympic lifting team of the current era 2-3 times per week.
 And they all lift more than you can.